lorossi/circle-tiling/README.md

 # Circle tiling

 There's really not much I can say about this.
 I like tiling, I like art, I like coding.
 Wouldn't you say?

-I take pride in creating and sharing useless (but quite good looking) over-engineered pieces of code that make less work for more computational power.
+I take pride in creating and sharing useless (but quite good looking, if I do say so myself) over-engineered pieces of code that make less for more and make absolutely no sense from a technical standpoint.

 If I were an artist, I would call this *Study on circular plane tiling*.
 Too bad I'm not, so I called it *circle tiling*.
 Way less pretentious, too (or at least I hope).